 Here’s a more complete example based on the Buildkite Agent’s build pipeline.
 It contains script commands, wait steps, block steps, and automatic artifact uploading:

-There are four different step types you can use in your Buildkite pipelines.
+There are five different step types you can use in your Buildkite pipelines.
 Click through each step type for detailed usage documentation:

 Customizing the pipeline upload path